TERMS & CONDITIONS

 Athletes participating in the IMT Des Moines Marathon agree to obey and accept the rules of the race and any related events and to abide by the decision of any race official concerning the athlete’s ability to safely complete the race.

 Rules & Regulations The following items are not permitted in the IMT DMM: dogs on leashes or other pets, skateboards, bicycles, roller blades, baby joggers* or any other types of vehicles. *The Saturday events are stroller-friendly, meaning an adult may run, jog or walk with a stroller or wheelchair.

 Participation Participating in a road race is a potentially hazardous activity.
 Athletes should be medically able and properly trained to participate in the IMT DMM.
 The athlete understands the risks associated with running this event, including, but not limited to, weather, traffic, course conditions and surfaces, falls, and contact with other runners, volunteers or spectators.
 RRCA Guidelines for Safe Events.

-Disqualification If an athlete registered for a race runs a different race, without officially requesting to do so prior to race day, will be automatically disqualified and listed in the results as DNF (Did Not Finish).
+Disqualification If an athlete who is registered for a race runs in a different race, without officially requesting to do so prior to race day, they will be automatically disqualified and listed in the results as DNF (Did Not Finish).
 Bandit pacers, bandit runners or any athlete participating in any portion of any race without a proper race number/bib will be removed from the course.
 These regulations are for the safety of the athletes participating in the race.
 The IMT DMM reserves the right to disqualify and remove anyone from the course at any time.